AlanTeeWeiLoon/React-Course-Content/README.md

 - Everything is a component in React
 - Two types:
     - Functional component - NEW
-    - Class based component - OLD
+    - Class-based component - OLD

 ![image](https://github.com/AlanTeeWeiLoon/React-Course-Content/assets/104622787/fa82e43c-6722-452a-807d-b4a2a2d4b61c)
 <p>Every part of the webpage can spread into small components, and all the component is reuseable.</p>